 top of page

-• Writer's pictureSteven J. Rosenthal, CPA, CFP, JD
+Writer's pictureSteven J. Rosenthal, CPA, CFP, JD

 Lady with pencil and calculator

-For many years, the non-spousal beneficiaries of a decedent’s defined contribution plan who established their Beneficiary IRAs could often take RMDs (required minimum distributions) based on their own life expectancy, which could last for many years.
+For many years, non-spousal beneficiaries of a decedent’s defined contribution plan who established their Beneficiary IRAs could often take RMDs (required minimum distributions) based on their own life expectancy, which could last for many years.
 These arrangements were commonly referred to as “stretch IRAs.”
 The ability to set up stretch IRAs was impacted by the SECURE Act of 2019.
 The Act provided that starting in 2020, many non-spousal beneficiaries (i.e., “designated beneficiaries”) were required to withdraw funds from their beneficiary IRAs using a ten-year rule.
-The rule was created to allow the government to raise tax revenue to offset the consequences of a rise in the age for requiring RMD distributions from nonbeneficiary retirement accounts with “pre-tax” assets.
+This rule was created to allow the government to raise tax revenue to offset the consequences of a rise in the age for requiring RMD distributions from non-beneficiary retirement accounts with “pre-tax” assets.

 The ten-year rule generally provides that beneficiaries must empty the entire beneficiary IRA account by the end of the 10th year following the year of the decedent account owner's death.
-What was unclear was whether a beneficiary IRA recipient was also subject to RMD rules during that ten-year period or whether the recipient could wait until the end of the ten-year period and take all the money out at that time.
+What was unclear was whether a Beneficiary IRA recipient was also subject to RMD rules during that ten-year period or whether the recipient could wait until the end of the ten-year period and take all the money out at that time.
 This lack of clarity was concerning because the penalties for failure to take an RMD were stiff, either 50% or 25% under the SECURE Act of 2019 and the Secure Act 2.0, respectively.

 Investment advisor representative of securities and investment advisory services offered through Cetera Advisor Networks LLC, member FINRA/SIPC, a broker/dealer, and Registered Investment Advisor.
 Cetera is under separate ownership from any other named entity.
 In addition, some Investment advisory services are offered through Fulcrum Wealth Advisors, LLC.
 Fulcrum Wealth Advisors, LLC is a registered investment advisor in the State of Washington.

-Branch Address: 10940 NE 33rd PL., #210 Bellevue, WA 98004 Branch Phone: 877-400-0260
+Branch Address: 10940 NE 33rd PL., Suite 210 Bellevue, WA 98004

-89 views
+149 views

 Related Posts